 DNA matches accused, jury hears as trial of former NCAA basketball player begins

-Alwayne Bigby (pictured) and Michael Davani are on trial, charged with first-degree murder in the shooting death of Andrea White.
-TORONTO SUN/FILES)
+Alwayne Bigby (pictured) and Michael Davani were charged with first-degree murder in the shooting death of Andrea White.
+(TORONTO SUN FILES)

 An innocent Scarborough mom of four was gunned down in a drive-by shooting in April 2014 - a year after another resident of the same complex was also killed, a jury heard Wednesday.